General Hawaii CPA CPE Requirements

-The American Institute of Certified Public Accountants (AICPA) is one of many organizations that certifies business professionals, offering prestigious titles and designations which serve to enhance licensees’ standing in their career field.
-A vital part of maintaining that designation, though, is the requirement to complete a specified amount of continuing professional education per recertification period, which can easily become confusing for CPAs who aren’t familiar with the stipulations for license renewal.
+The AICPA is one of many organizations that certifies business professionals.
+Essentially, it offers prestigious titles and designations which further serve to enhance licensees’ standing in their career field.
+A vital part of maintaining that designation, though, is the requirement to complete CPE each recertification period.
+And overall, this can become confusing for CPAs who aren’t familiar with the stipulations for license renewal.
 Further complicating the issue is the fact that each state or territory has its own set of requirements.
 So, in essence, the Hawaii CPA CPE requirements differ from those of other states.

 Subject Area Requirements

-For CPAs in Hawaii, the sole subject requirement is to complete 4 hours of professional ethics training during each recertification period (two years).
+For Hawaii CPAs, the sole subject requirement is to complete 4 hours of professional ethics training during each recertification period.

 Credit Limitations and Calculation

-Instruction or presentation is a valid method for obtaining CPE credit in the state of Hawaii, with the limit being 40 hours (50% of the maximum required credits) through this method.
-Credit for teaching the same course in the same recertification period is awarded only once.
-Here, credit is given for presentation time only.
+Instruction is a valid CPE method in Hawaii, though it carries a 40 hour limit.
+However, credit for teaching the same course in the same recertification period is awarded only once.
+And furthermore, credit is given for presentation time only.

-Active participation in college or university courses is a Board-approved method of continuing professional education, which is calculated as 15 CPE credits per semester hour and 10 CPE credits per quarter hour.
-Non-credit university courses are worth 1 CPE hour for each hour of class participation.
+Active participation in college or university courses is also a Board-approved method of CPE.
+Overall, it calculates as 15 CPE credits per semester hour and 10 CPE credits per quarter hour.
+However, non-credit university courses are also worth 1 CPE hour for each hour of class participation.

-Self-study course credit has no stated limitations by the Board.
+Self-study course credit has no stated limitations further regulated by the Board.

 Other Policies and Exemptions